cylewitruk/stacks-regtest-env/README.tpl.md

 Next, the other requested services will be started as well as a background "monitor" task which both monitors the state of the environment and performs [data synchronization](#data-synchronization) between active services.

+### Data Synchronization
+_We'll use the **environment id** of `2024010110101` and Docker container id `99e74a576e79` for examples in this section._

+The logs for running services are mounted to the local `logs` directory associated to the Docker `container id` as a Docker volume in the respective environment's path.
+For example, a logs directory may be `./environments/2024010110101/99e74a576e79/logs`.

+The `monitor.sh` script is responsible for synchronizing data between the host and running services, when an environment is active.

+TODO

 ## Usage

 ```